 - is consulted about requirements relating to the form of authorisations made to allow certain law enforcement agencies to access telecommunications data (sometimes called metadata) under the Telecommunications (Interception and Access) Act 1979 (TIA Act)

-- has oversight of telecommunications carriers and carriage service providers’ handling of telecommunications data collected under the data retention scheme, which is deemed to be personal information within the meaning of the Privacy Act
+- has oversight of telecommunications carriers and carriage service providers’ handling of telecommunications data collected under the data retention scheme, which is deemed to be personal information within the meaning of the Privacy Act.

 The Telecommunications Act contains a number of provisions that deal with personal information held by carriers, carriage service providers and others.

 The Telecommunications Act defines a ‘carrier’ as the holder of a carrier licence granted under s 56 of that Act.
-Licensed carriers provide the infrastructure on which carriage and content services are provided to the public.
+Licenced carriers provide the infrastructure on which carriage and content services are provided to the public.
 The Australian Media and Communication Authority (ACMA) publishes a list of licenced and nominated carriers.

 A ’carriage service provider’ uses a carriage service to supply phone and/or internet services to the public.
 The carriage service provider (not the carrier) has direct contact with consumers.

 Telecommunications industry codes and standards

 Part 6 of the Telecommunications Act provides for the development of industry codes and standards on any matter that relates to a telecommunications activity, which is defined in section 109 of the Act.
 Codes can be submitted to the ACMA by industry bodies for registration and, where the ACMA is satisfied that the code meets stipulated criteria, it is obliged to include the code on a codes register.
 Under ss 117 and 134 of the Telecommunications Act, the Information Commissioner must be consulted on codes and standards which deal directly or indirectly with a matter dealt with by the Privacy Act.
 The codes are voluntary, but the ACMA has the power to direct entities within its jurisdiction to comply with a code.